Jamiree/jamiree.github.io/_pages/stem.md

 {% include base_path %}

 I've compiled a list of STEM Resources because I wanted to share effective teaching tools that have helped me.
+This list is of course not exhaustive, so if you come across a good/fun resource feel free to send it my way.

 Math:
 - [Paul's online math notes](https://tutorial.math.lamar.edu/) has everything for high school and undergraduate students learning math.
 Notes, Practice problems with step-by-step solutions, clear explanations, and it's free and easy to access.

 Math Youtube Channels: